ui5-community/ui5-ecosystem-showcase/README.md

 # ui5-ecosystem-showcase

-The repository showcasing the UI5 Tooling ecosystem possibilites.

-> :warning: All tooling extensions only support UI5 Tooling **V3** only!
-The support for UI5 Tooling **V2** has been removed.
-All tooling extensions with **V3** support have the major version `3.x.x`, for the **V2** support please use the previous versions of the tooling extensions.

 [![OpenUI5 Community Slack (#tooling channel)](https://img.shields.io/badge/slack-join-44cc11.svg)](https://join-ui5-slack.herokuapp.com)

+The repository is showcasing the ecosystem possibilites of the UI5 Tooling.

+> :wave: This is a **community project** and there is no official support!
+Feel free to use it, open issues, contribute, and help answering questions.

+## Prerequisites

+- Latest releases of the provided tooling extensions require at least [`@ui5/cli@3.0.0`](https://sap.github.io/ui5-tooling/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://sap.github.io/ui5-tooling/pages/Configuration/#specification-version-30))

+> :warning: **UI5 Tooling Compatibility**
+> All tooling extensions using the major version `3` require UI5 Tooling V3.
+Any previous releases below major version `3` (if available) also support older versions of the UI5 Tooling.
+But the usage of the latest UI5 Tooling is strongly recommended!

 ## Overview